yaskatat/yaskatat.github.io/_pages/about.md

 I am a PhD student in the Department of Economics at [University College London (UCL)](https://www.ucl.ac.uk/economics/ucl-department-economics).

-My research interest is in development economics, labour economics, and political economy.
+My research interest is in development, labour, and environment economics.

 <br />